-- 4.96 Within the recovery plan that is developed with and sent to both the claimant and their nominated treating doctor, the following details must be included at a minimum: - (a) name of claimant
+- 4.94 Within the recovery plan that is developed with and sent to both the claimant and their nominated treating doctor, the following details must be included at a minimum: - (a) name of claimant - (b) claim number - (c) date of injury - (d) current need for treatment and care and psycho-social support, being provided (including vocational and community support where relevant) - (e) likely future need for treatment and care and psycho-social support, being provided (including vocational and community support where relevant) - (f) current fitness for work and/or usual activities - (g) expected fitness for work and/or usual activities with milestones - (h) obligations of the claimant

-- (b) claim number - (c) date of injury - (d) current interventions, including treatment, being undertaken (including vocational and community support where relevant) - (e) future interventions, including treatment, expected to be undertaken (including vocational and community support where relevant) - (f) current fitness for work and/or usual activities - (g) expected fitness for work and/or usual activities with milestones - (h) obligations of the claimant - (i) consequences for the claimant if they do not adhere to the recovery plan - (j) contact details of the insurer representative - (k) what action the claimant can take if they disagree with the recovery plan. - 4.97 The recovery plan may be provided to all stakeholders including treating practitioners as deemed appropriate.
+- (i) consequences for the claimant if they do not adhere to the recovery plan - (j) contact details of the insurer representative - (k) what action the claimant can take if they disagree with the recovery plan. - 4.95 The recovery plan may be provided to all stakeholders including treating practitioners as deemed appropriate.